suphyusinhtet/FlowerClassification/README.md

 ## Overview🌟

 This project focuses on classifying images of flowers using Convolutional Neural Networks (CNN) and Transfer Learning techniques.
 We work with pre-trained models like **MobileNetV2** and **Xception** to enhance performance and accuracy.
 The main goal is to develop a model that can identify different flower types with high precision.
+The project is deployed on [Streamlit Cloud](https://flowerclassification-123.streamlit.app/).

 ## Objectives🎯